-The tables on the following page provide summarised financial information for the Joint Venture of the group.
+The tables below provide summarised financial information for the Joint Venture of the group.
 The information disclosed reflects the amount presented in the financial statements of the Joint Venture and not Orocobre Limited's share of those amounts.
 They have been amended to reflect adjustments made by the entity when using the equity method, including fair value adjustments and modifications for differences in accounting policy.